HuMiTriet/Java_project_group_15/README.md

   Project week by week ?
 Version 1,2,3,etc.

 # To-dos
-- Tell the team that we need to pass a User object to the event page.
+- Tell the team that we need to pass a User object to the eventLocal page.

 - Create a different Admin page